smsfire/php-sdk/readme.md

 ```

 # Quickstart
-The reference of this service can be found <a href="https://docs.smsfire.com.br/apis-sms" target="_blank">here</a>
+The reference of this service can be found [here](https://docs.smsfire.com.br/apis-sms)

 ## Namespace - Sms\\Message
 This namespace will give to you access to few method linked to SMS API services as:
-- <a href="#send-individual-message">sendIndividual()</a> - Send individual sms message
+- [sendIndividual()](#send-individual-message) - Send individual sms message
 - sendBulk() - Send bulk sms messages
 - inbox() - Get your inbox sms messages
 - status() - By id or customId you can retrieve message status

 ### Send individual message
-Access the <a href="https://docs.smsfire.com.br/apis-sms/enviar-mensagem#http-simplificado">reference docs</a> to check the data response and the details of each parameter of this method.
+Access the [reference docs](https://docs.smsfire.com.br/apis-sms/enviar-mensagem#http-simplificado) to check the data response and the details of each parameter of this method.

 ```php
 //Load composer autoload file